ovandongen/svalboard-layer-viz/README.md

 # Svalboard Layer Viz.

-A cross-platform desktop app that connects to your [Svalboard](https://svalboard.com/) keyboard over USB and visualizes all your layers in real time.
+A cross-platform desktop app that connects to your [Svalboard](https://svalboard.com/) keyboard over USB, visualizes all your layers in real time, and lets you edit the keymap, macros, combos, tap-dances, and QMK settings directly on the device.

 **What it does:**